What it means to be impartial

 The choice of who we invite to contribute to our journalism is important.
 Here we must be fair.
-Ideally, we should try to find time to include all perspectives, but that may not be realistic.
+Ideally, we should try to find time to include all perspectives, but that might not be realistic.

 We might know someone involved in the story.
 It could be a friend or a relative.
 We might have covered a similar story before, and there might be some historical issues that we are aware of that could compromise our ability to report accurately and fairly.
-In all cases we need to share these with our senior editorial team.
+In all cases we need to share these involvements with our senior editorial team.

 Sometimes we may not be able to see the possible conflict of interests or areas that could lead to accusations that we have not been open and impartial.
 It’s always best to talk these things through with senior colleagues.
 Keeping quiet is not an option and certainly never the solution.